Procedure: Radiation safety

 Equipment maintenance officer/ technician

-Relevant technical qualifications, ANU safety course (highly recommended)
+Relevant technical qualifications, University Radiation Safety Course (highly recommended)

-1 yr +, with practical experience.
-The deputy RSO may occupy the role of RSO for up to 6 months to cover absences of the incumbent RSO.
+More than one year practical experience.
+The deputy RSO/LSO may occupy the role of RSO/LSO for up to six months to cover absences of the incumbent RSO/LSO.

 Business/ Laboratory Manager, RSO